Aeva/m.grl/docs/source/api_reference/m.graph.rst

 (multiple render passes may occur per frame), and is responsible for determining the world matricies for each object in the graph, caching the newest values of driver functions, and performs state sorting.
+**While .tick() may be called manually, it is nolonger required as the draw call will do it automatically**.

 The **.draw()** method is responsible for invoking the .draw() methods of all of the nodes in the graph.
 State sorted nodes will be invoked in